-Making Artificial Intelligence a primary part of the Mobile App Design process is something that comes packaged with several add on factors that have to be considered to ensure that that User Interface and User Experience is intact.
+Making Artificial Intelligence a primary part of the mobile app design process is something that comes packaged with several add-on factors that have to be considered to ensure that the User Interface and User Experience are intact.

 And this in turn is not an easy process.

 Packaging your app’s user experience with Artificial Intelligence in a way that the whole process gets translated into Artificial Intelligence design patterns calls for a lot of homework, which in itself is heavily dependent on the information that the users provide with consent.

 If you are just starting with making your designs smarter, there are some UI patterns that would help you start on the intelligent journey.

 A number of apps use machine learning algorithms to predict an outcome or pass recommendations.
 A criteria slider comes in handy here for it helps userss adjust and then fine tune recommendations on the basis of criteria that is meaningful to them.

 Here, you will have to ensure that the criteria that the users are manipulating with is mapped correctly to data which the machine is using in algorithms.